syntaqx/serve/README.md

 ## Installation

-`serve` can be installed in a handeful of ways:
+`serve` can be installed in a handful of ways:

 ### Homebrew on macOS